 SWOT analyses are a common exercise in strategy-building, but asking participants to yell out potential strengths and weaknesses in a group can be tedious and frankly boring.

-16. Pros and Cons
+16. Pros and cons

 17. Hypothetically speaking...